 - Proficiency in English: English is the language of instruction and communication in the Department of Philosophy at Queen’s University.
 Proficiency in English is a prerequisite for admission.
 If English is not a native language, prospective students must meet English language proficiency requirements in writing, speaking, reading, and listening.
 The School of Graduate Studies requires the following minimum scores: TOEFL (paper-based): 550, (2) TOEFL iBT: Writing (24/30); Speaking (22/30); Reading (22/30); Listening (20/30), for a total of 88/120 (applicants must have the minimum score in each test as well as the minimum overall score), or (3) IELTS: 7.0 (academic module overall band score), or (4) PTE Academics: 65.

 Please note that the admissions process is competitive.
 Accordingly, successful applicants tend to have qualifications higher than the minimum listed.
+International student admissions are especially competitive, given funding constraints.
+Prospective international students are therefore encouraged to get in touch with the Graduate Coordinator (currently Deborah Knight) before applying.

 Applications for all graduate programs in philosophy are hosted online by the School of Graduate Studies (SGS).
 Information on how to apply online can be found here.
 Click below to begin your application.